 Health Visitor’s will follow the ‘Health Visiting Pathway to Domestic Violence and Abuse’ (See Appendices).
 This pathway includes a response in relation to positive routine domestic abuse enquiry and to receiving a police case plan/FWIN.

 School Nursing services, will exercise Professional Judgement in the assessment of Police information received and take appropriate action.
 School nursing services will consider the need to share the information with other relevant Child Health services the child or young person may be accessing eg Community Paediatrics, HYM.

-Midwifery services liaise with First Response Health Practitioner on a weekly basis around safeguarding concern and outcome of First Response actions; this includes any referrals/actions that First Response may be taking in relation to police care plans/FWIN where there is an unborn baby.
+Midwifery services liaise with First Response Health Practitioner on a weekly basis around safeguarding concerns and the outcome of First Response actions.
+This includes any referrals or actions that First Response may be taking in relation to police care plans / FWIN where there is an unborn baby.

 Adult Health services will exercise Professional Judgement in the assessment of Police information received and take appropriate action.

 The MARAC is a Multi-Agency Risk Assessment Conference for the highest risk victims of domestic abuse; it is a regular local meeting to discuss how to help victims at high risk of murder or serious harm.
 A domestic abuse specialist (Independent domestic violence advocate - IDVA), police, children’s social services, health and other relevant agencies all sit around the same table.

 Every high risk case must be referred to MARAC.
 In a single meeting, MARAC combines up to date risk information with a timely assessment of a victim’s needs and links those directly to the provision of appropriate services for all those involved in a domestic abuse case: victim, children and perpetrator.
 The role of the MARAC is to facilitate, monitor and evaluate effective information sharing to enable appropriate actions to be taken to increase public safety.